Zhorin9/SpendingManagement/README.md

 ### Description
 It is an application that allows you to manage expenses and revenues.
-I made it easier to track my expenses.
-The application provides the ability to view the table with expenses.
-It also generates charts related to expenditure categories.
+I made it to track my expenses easier.
+The application provides the ability to view the table with expenses and generated charts related to expenditure categories.